 Food the Trigger Lupus Flares

 Substances in alfalfa sprouts can start a lupus flare while coffee and tea beverages can decrease the iron absorption content of your body by half, eventually increasing the chances of having anemia which is a complication of lupus.

 Lupus Diet for You

 Foods high in iron, conclusively, are very helpful to people with lupus.
 Examples of iron rich foods are leafy green vegetables, fish and lean meat like liver.
 These iron-packed foods, which also include breakfast cereals, reduce your risk of developing anemia.

-Lupus patients need to avoid exposure to the sun that is why vitamin D from other sources are essential to these patients.
+Lupus patients need to avoid exposure to the sun that is why vitamin D from other sources are essential to SLE patients.
 Vitamin D also reduces the risk of having osteoporosis.
 The intake of calcium and vitamin D supplements may be recommended by your doctor to strengthen our bones.